The FaIR Evaluation Framework

 All of the resources shared here have been tried and tested with small voluntary sector organisations as well as larger statutory services, in real world settings working with diverse communities.
 The framework offers a detailed structure to the service design, monitoring and evaluation processes while also providing flexibility in the way it can be applied.

-• Decide what to deliver – including identifying evidence-based interventions, considering community readiness and developing a Theory of Change
+• Decide what to deliver – considering the evidence-base, community readiness and Theories of Change

-• Design the service – including bringing together a service design group, developing a logic model and mapping the service process
+• Design the service – establishing a service design group, Logic Models and mapping the service process

-• Plan your evaluation – including developing the right questions and embedding appropriate consent procedures, data collection and sharing
+• Plan your evaluation – developing the right questions, appropriate data collection, sharing and consent

-• Monitor implementation – including identifying meaningful performance indicators and realistic targets
+• Monitor implementation – setting meaningful and measurable performance indicators and targets

-• Deliver a robust evaluation report and build your evidence base
+• Deliver a robust evaluation – reporting and nudging up the evidence base

 Evaluation should be considered from the start: